-One of the most memorable historic sites among many on Put-in-Bay, the South Bass Island Lighthouse is in particular not to be missed.
+Out of all the things to do in Put-in-Bay, one of the most memorable historic sites is the South Bass Island Lighthouse and it is a must-see!
 When you come to the South Bass Island Lighthouse you are getting a two for one: a fascinating piece of Put-in-Bay history, and some of the best views of Lake Erie from anywhere on this island or any other island.
 Plus, if you’re really lucky, you’ll be here on one of the guided tour dates, because then you’ll also get to learn an incredible amount about our amazing lake.

 About The Lighthouse